caitlynrawlings/MacroCalculator/README.md

 # Macros Calculator

-Calculate the percentage of each macronutrient from an inputted diet.
+Calculates the percentage of each macronutrient in the user's diet and the intake changes required to meet recommended percentages.

 ## Motivation